ansible-collections/community.general/CONTRIBUTING.md

    - Make sure that new plugins and modules have tests (unit tests, integration tests, or both); it is preferable to have some tests which run in CI.

-4. For modules and action plugins, make sure to create your module/plugin in the correct subdirectory, and create a symbolic link from `plugins/modules/` respectively `plugins/action/` to the actual module/plugin code.
+4. For modules and action plugins, make sure to create your module/plugin in the correct subdirectory, and create a relative symbolic link from `plugins/modules/` respectively `plugins/action/` to the actual module/plugin code.
 (Other plugin types should not use subdirectories.)